Get help with costs

 - attending or participating in sports events

-The cost of things like uniforms, textbooks, equipment and stationery are generally covered by parents and will need to be planned for in your budget.
+The cost of school supplies like uniforms, textbooks, equipment and stationery are generally covered by parents and will need to be planned for in your budget.

 Schools will usually provide a checklist of what they provide, and what parents or carers are expected to supply.
-If in doubt, get in touch with the school to find out.
+You can get in touch with the school if you’re unsure.

-If you are unable to pay because of financial hardship, you may be eligible for exemptions or financial help from the school.
+If you’re unable to pay because of financial hardship, you may be eligible for exemptions or financial help from the school.